geelenbert/aquaforte-homeassistant/README.md

-# Home Assistant Custom Integration: Jebao Aquarium Pumps
+# Home Assistant Custom Integration: Aquaforte pond pumps

 ![Logo](jebao-m-series-pump-controller.png)

-This custom integration for Home Assistant allows users to control and monitor certain models of Wi-Fi enabled Jebao Aquarium Wavemakers/Pumps.
-Currently tested with the M series devices (with white and purple controller), though in theory it should be possible to get working with any device that supports Wi-Fi and makes use of the "Jebao Aqua" app for control.
+This custom integration for Home Assistant allows users to control and monitor certain models of Wi-Fi enabled Aquaforte Pumps.
+Currently tested with the Vario series devices , though in theory it should be possible to get working with any device that supports Wi-Fi.

 The integration currently polls devices via the LAN for status updates but uses the Gizwits Cloud API for remote control.